rkodirkhonov/rkodirkhonov/README.md

 <h1 align="left">Hi there 🙂, my name is Rustamjon Kodirkhonov</h1>
 I am a 24-year-old front-end developer with a passion for coding and problem-solving.
-I am graduating this summer with a degree in Computer Engineering from Sejong University.
-My journey in programming started in 2019, and since then, I have been working hard to learn and grow my skills.
+My journey in programming started back in 2019, and since then, I have been working hard to learn and grow my skills.

 SKILLS: